-There are many additional factors that determine your mesothelioma case value.
+There are additional factors that can impact your mesothelioma case value.

-- Jurisdiction: The national reach of Sokolove Law allows your case to be processed in any state, increasing its potential value.
+- Jurisdiction: The national reach of Sokolove Law allows your case to be litigated in any state that the law allows, increasing its potential value.
 You may not be able to do this if you work with a local law firm that is limited to just the state in which they are located.